Alyssa Healy: Domestic career

+Women's National Cricket League

+Senior domestic debut (2007/08–2008/09)

 At the start of the 2007–08 season, she made her senior debut for the New South Wales Breakers in the Australian domestic one-day league.
 She was used as a specialist batter in the top-order, as Leonie Coleman, a wicket-keeper in the Australian squad, also played for New South Wales.
 She made her debut against South Australia and was unsuccessful to begin with, scoring only 24 runs in her first five innings.
 After one month at senior level, she broke through with a match-winning performance in her sixth senior game.
 After Queensland had made 170, Healy came in with the score at 5/99 after 32 overs, with 18 overs remaining.
 She raised the run rate, scoring 41 not out from 50 balls, with eight fours, shepherding the tail-enders and guiding her state to a two-wicket win with 17 balls to spare.

 New South Wales reached the final and were awarded the title because they placed first in the qualifying matches after rain washed out the deciding game.
 Healy ended the season with 78 runs at 11.14.
 She also played in two Twenty20 interstate matches.
 She scored two and made a stumping in the first match, and neither batted nor kept wicket in the latter.
 New South Wales prevailed in both.

 At the end of the season, she was selected for the Under-23 Australian team to play a series against the senior England and Australian teams.
 She scored 45, 1 and 41 not out in three matches.
 In the third match, she combined for a second-wicket partnership of 52 with Elyse Villani, hitting six boundaries in 62 balls and guiding her team to an eight-wicket win over the Australian team.
 Playing as a specialist batter, she also took three catches.
-The new 2008-09 season started the same way, with the Under-23 national team playing against Australia and India.
+The new 2008–09 season started the same way, with the Under-23 national team playing against Australia and India.
 The first match, against India, was washed out and Healy made a duck [zero] and 9 in the other matches.
 Playing as a batter, she did not take a catch.